fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 4. by per capita (USD) (using economy-wide PPPs)

 ## Technologies used in the project:
-Programming language used - Python and SQL
+Programming languages used - Python and SQL
 1. PostgreSQL (with PgAdmin)
 2. MongoDB Compass,
 3. Python (Visual Studio Code and Jupyter Notebook)